ccccmagicboy/MicroPython_fw_action/README.md

 just 5 mins to get your own compiled newest micropython firmware only use free github, click the star and have a try.

 now support stm32 esp32 and esp8266 firmware build.
+You can download artifacts that were uploaded during a workflow.
+Artifacts automatically expire after 90 days.

 ![](MicroPython_fw_action_card.png)